-2The star operator () in (13) represents algebraic closure (Link 1983, Landman 1989, Champollion & Krifka 2016).
-For instance, if the extension of Duck is the set $\{a, b, c\}$, Duck generates $\{a, b, c, a \oplus b, a \oplus c, b \oplus c, a \oplus b \oplus c\}$, or the complete join semilattice in (29).
+2The star operator () in (13) and (15) represents algebraic closure (Link 1983, Landman 1989, Champollion & Krifka 2016).
+For instance, if the extension of Duck is the set $\{a, b, c\}$, Duck generates $\{a, b, c, a \oplus b, a \oplus c, b \oplus c, a \oplus b \oplus c\}$, or the complete join semilattice in (28).
 This operator is used as a descriptive tool for the time being.

+- (16) a.
+Patos nadaban en el lago.

+ducks swam.IPFV in the lake

+'Ducks were swimming in the lake.'

-(16) a.
-Patos nadaba n (en el lago. b. ¿Nadaban patos en el lago? ducks swam.I PFV in the lake swam.IPFV ducks in the lake 'Ducks were s wimr mir ng in the lake.'
-'Were ducks swimn ning g in t he lake?'
+- b. ¿Nadaban patos en el lago? swam.IPFV ducks in the lake 'Were ducks swimming in the lake?'

 The difference between these examples is that the verb c-commands the subject in (16b) but not in (16a).

 I argue that existential closure is a last-resort operation at logical form that shifts a verb to a compatible type when the first argument in its c-command domain is a property-denoting expression.
 Not only does this restriction account for the unavailability of bare preverbal subjects in Spanish, but it also correctly predicts that indirect objects cannot occur bare either (Lois 1987, Masullo 1992, Brugè & Brugger 1996).